Cut flowers: Cut flowers and cut greens

 Plants used for cut flowers and cut greens are derived from many plant species and diverse plant families.
 Cut flower arrangements can include cut stems from annual plants, flower bulbs or herbaceous perennials, cut stems of evergreens or colored leaves, flowers from landscape shrubs, flowers that have been dried or preserved, fruit on tree branches, dried uniquely shaped fruit or stems from plants, unique dried weeds (sometimes painted to add a distinctive touch), etc. These plants come from diverse natural habitats, so different environmental conditions are used to grow them.
 The cut flower plants that were first used in the development of the floral industry in northern Europe were those adapted to the cool temperatures that occur there.
 On the other hand, the warmer temperatures of Southeast Asia, led to the development of different plants adapted to those conditions.

 The floral industry was primarily local, wherever in the world, until the 1950s.
 The advent and development of international trade and transportation changed the cut flower segment of the floral industry.
 Cut flowers could be grown cheaply in a cool or warm region of the world and shipped to markets in population centers anywhere.
 This started in the cool coastal regions of California but quickly expanded into the mountains of Colombia, Ecuador, Kenya, Ethiopia, China, Mexico, etc., and to distinctive environments in Indonesia, South Africa, Hawaii, Australia, New Zealand, etc. In many of these countries, flower farmers could choose a location for year-round plant production based on the altitude, cooler crops higher in the mountains, warmer crops at lower altitudes and offer work and income to the local population.
 This led to an increase in the taxa used as cut flowers across the world.
-Rare flowers became common, such as these local flowers from the Western Cape seen at a flower show in Clanwilliam, South Africa.